maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 We need to ensure that all nodes decide upon the same order of stable `Block`s.
 These are `Block`s which have become valid, but the order in which they became valid can vary from each node's perspective.
 When a node receives gossip and creates a sync event, this could cause one or more valid `Block`s to form.
 The general Byzantine problem is deciding which of these `Block`s should be considered the next stable `Block`.

 To make a decision, we turn this single problem into a number of binary Byzantine problems.
 Each binary problem is effectively asking "Should this voter's opinion be considered when choosing the next stable block?".
 To be more specific, for each current valid voter, we ask the question "Can our latest sync event strongly see any vote for a valid, not-yet-stable block by this voter?".
 The answer to that question is a virtual binary value that we define as our meta vote for this voter's right to participate in the decision.
 - Note: by "virtual", we mean that there is no actual explicit "meta vote" initiated by any node.
 These meta votes are implicit properties of gossip.
-The meaning of "meta vote" is assigned to a `GossipEvent` in retrospect by an actor interpreting the gossip graph.
+The meaning of "meta vote" is assigned to a `GossipEvent` in retrospect by a node interpreting the gossip graph.
 This definition of "virtual" also applies to estimates, auxiliary values, `bin_values` and decided values.

 We use this specific question since when the answer is "yes" we know two things: the voter's vote will eventually be seen by all correct nodes, and after binary consensus the set of voters seen by all nodes will not be empty^1^.